citp/privacy-policy-historical/e/eh/eha/eharmony.com.au.md

-> *The following text is extracted and transformed from the eharmony.com.au privacy policy that was archived on 2012-03-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120320095819id_/http%3A//www.eharmony.com.au/privacy/statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the eharmony.com.au privacy policy that was archived on 2012-10-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121015142037id_/http%3A//eharmony.com.au/privacy/statement) for the most accurate reproduction.*

-# eHarmony - Privacy Policy
+# Privacy Policy Statement | eHarmony Australia Dating Site

 **General Information**